JaneliaSciComp/jacs-tools/CONTRIBUTING.md

 1. Create a subdirectory in this repository with your tool name.
 Follow the naming conventions: all lower case, separated by underscores, the first word should be either "imgproc" for image processing or "aligner" for image alignment.

-2. Add all of your code Inside the subdirectory.
+2. Add all of your code inside the subdirectory.
 Whenever possible, include source code to build, instead of binaries.
+Any source code should be built inside the container, during the container build.

-3. Create a file called `Singularity` which describes how to build your tool into a container.
-You can use the other tools as examples for this.
-You must define one or more "apps" in your Singularity file, which will serve as entry points.
+3. Create a file called `Singularity` recipe file which describes how to build your tool into a container.
+Singularity has [good documentation](http://singularity.lbl.gov/docs-recipes), and you can use the other existing tools in this repo as examples.
+You must define a VERSION in your Singularity, as well as one or more "apps", which will serve as entry points into your container.

 4. Create a ContainerizedService within the JACS database (i.e. in the "containerizedService" collection) with the following properties:
-  * **name** - name of the tools, must match the name of your tool subdirectory
+    * **name** - Name of the tools, must match the name of your tool subdirectory.
-  * **version** - current version number, must match the version number in your Singularity file
+    * **version** - Current version number, must match the version number in your Singularity file.
-  * **description** - a text description of what the service does
+    * **description** - A text description of what the service does.
-  * **harnessClass** - the fully qualified name of the Java Class that will call your tool
+    * **harnessClass** - The fully qualified name of the Java Class that will call your tool.
+See [Harness Classes](#harness-classes) below.
-  * **apps** - a list of ContainerizedApp objects listing all the possible apps in your container.
+    * **apps** - A list of ContainerizedApp objects listing all the possible apps in your container.
 Each app consists of a name and a description.

-*Note: in the future, the 4th step will be a user-friendly web page, but for now it's a manual step which can be accomplished directly with MongoDB, or with the Java API.*
+*Note: in the future, it will be possible to register your service using e a user-friendly web page, but for now it's a manual step which can be accomplished directly with MongoDB, or with the Java API.*

 ## Interface